Assisted Living vs. Hospice

 • Assisted living and hospice are two very different types of care commonly used by older adults.

-• Assisted living: Designed for relatively healthy seniors who need a little assistance with day-to-day tasks.
-Visit our guide to assisted living in 2024 to learn more.
+• Assisted living is designed for relatively healthy seniors who need a little assistance with day-to-day tasks.

-• Hospice care: Designed for terminally ill individuals to provide pain relief and compassionate end-of-life care.
+• Hospice care is designed for terminally ill individuals to provide pain relief and compassionate end-of-life care.

 Find the Right Housing Options for You